Vapor Steam Cleaning FAQ

 What is "Dry" Steam Vapor steaming and how does it differ from the steam cleaners I have seen around?

 Dry vapor steam cleaning machines produce both a high temperature, and a low moisture vapor.
 The vapor steam contains only 5% to 6% water, surprisingly less moisture than in the air we breathe.
 Hence the term "dry steam".
 Many products that are being sold as "steam cleaners" only use hot water and no steam at all is being used.
-The term "steam machine" for these products a complete misnomer.
-These "steam machines" use gallons of water and leaving a wet residue on the surfaces they clean.
-Usually, carpets are left sopping wet, needing hours to dry off, an instant invitation and breeding ground for dust mites and mold.
+The term "steam machine" for these products is a complete misnomer.
+These "steam machines" use gallons of water leaving a wet residue on the surfaces they clean.
+Usually carpets are left sopping wet, needing hours to dry off, an instant invitation and breeding ground for dust mites and mold.
 Vapor steam cleaning machines operate completely differently.
 They use only a miniscule amount of water to produce thousands of gallons of dry steam per hour.

-The biggest area of contention, is over which technology to use to clean carpets.
+The biggest area of contention is over which technology to use to clean carpets.
 Even with its disadvantages, most people will prefer hot water extraction units for cleaning very large dirty areas of carpet.
 Vapor steam cleaning of carpets is a slow process and best used for the upkeep of new or lightly soiled carpets.
-If you have allergies and want to use vapor steam cleaning for your carpets, you would best advised to take a small area of carpet each week, rather than tackle all the carpet in one fell swoop.
+If you have allergies and want to use vapor steam cleaning for your carpets, you would be best advised to take a small area of carpet each week, rather than tackle all the carpet in one fell swoop.

 Vapor steam cleaning does not clean everything and in fact there are some materials/surfaces to avoid.
-These are very heat sensitive materials such as some silks[clothing and Persian rugs], velour and the exterior paint-work of your car.
-We have also found that it may also take the shine off some [not all] vinyl flooring.
+These would be very heat sensitive materials such as some silks (clothing and Persian rugs), velour, and the exterior paint-work of your car.
+We have also found that it may also take the shine off some (not all) vinyl flooring.
 Otherwise, the list of tasks that may be tackled by vapor steam cleaning is a long one.
 Each multipurpose vapor steam cleaner comes with an array of special tools which are specially designed to tackle a number of your major cleaning headaches.
-Our list includes some cleaning problems you might just abandoned because they are so difficult.
+Our list includes some cleaning problems you might otherwise just be abandoned because they are so difficult.
 It is the fastest and most environmentally safe cleaning method you will have ever used.

 - Steam cleaning clothes gets rid of both toxic dry cleaning fluids and wrinkles.
 Some vapor steam cleaners come with an optimal steam iron - a quantum improvement over a traditional iron.

 - Cleaning of bird-cages.
 Instant deep cleaning and sanitation.
 Useful for bird owners and pet store owners.

-- Carpets.You must first vacuum and pre-spot with a natural non-toxic surfactant.
+- Carpets.You must first vacuum and pre-spot with a natural non-toxic pre-treater.
 Natural solvents are useful in pretreatment of carpets with stains and heavy soiling.
 We have found vapor steam alone will not remove all stains on carpets.
 You still need a surfactant of some kind.
-Vacuum again after using the vapor steam cleaner, to vacuum up the additional dirt which has been loosened up during the vapor steam cleaning process.
+Vacuum again after using the vapor steam cleaner to pick up the additional dirt which has been loosened up during the vapor steam cleaning process.
 Do not vacuum until the carpet is dry, otherwise it will rust out your regular vacuum cleaner.